 Mr. Pooley taught for many years as an adjunct professor of law, and is an active lecturer and keynote speaker.
 His most recent law review article is "The Myth of the Trade Secret Troll," published by George Mason Law Review.

 On December 2, 2015 Mr. Pooley was invited by the U.S. Senate Committee on the Judiciary to testify as an expert on trade secret law and litigation, discussing the proposed Defend Trade Secrets Act.
 That legislation would create for the first time a federal civil claim for misappropriation of a company’s know-how.
 Read his testimony and see the video here.

-Mr. Pooley has served as President of the American Intellectual Property Association (AIPLA) and is the current chairman of the selection board of the National Inventors Hall of Fame (NIHF).
+Mr. Pooley has served as President of the American Intellectual Property Association (AIPLA) and is a past chairman of the selection board of the National Inventors Hall of Fame (NIHF).
 View his welcome address to the the 2015 inductees, held at a ceremony at the USPTO, here.